flimflam-austin/hugo-cms-test/site/content/quick_reads/20180508-ve-day/index.md

       ## 73 Years Ago

-      > “Humility must be the measure of a man whose success was brought with the blood of his subordinates, and paid for with the lives of his friends.”
+      “Humility must be the measure of a man whose success was brought with the blood of his subordinates, and paid for with the lives of his friends.”

       General Eisenhower's words to British Parliament following Victory in Europe.

       [Flip: "Mission
       Fulfilled"](https://www.archives.gov/publications/prologue/2015/summer/war-message.html)
-    citation: 'Flip: "Mission Fulfilled"'
     _key: card-1-161e072e-556d-4a78-8e7b-f928aec8221e
   - order: 1
     body: >-